 - Wash and soak the dals and rice together in enough water for around 8 hours or overnight.
 Drain and grind to a smooth paste, adding a little water at a time.

-- Take this paste in a large vessel and add the semolina and the curd.
+- Take this paste in a large vessel and add the semolina and curd.
 Mix everything well, preferably by hand, as that is believed to help fermentation process.
+Increase the quantity of semolina to make the batter of a granular consistency.
+It should not be paste-ey or too smooth.

 - Once fermented and you are ready to cook, take the batter and add the seasonings: salt, sugar, chilli powder, coriander-cumin powder, turmeric powder and the green chilli-ginger paste.
 Mix well.